divyanshu-kunwar/Shopezy-Desktop/README.md

 + ElectronJS for modern and native looking cross platform app for windows , linux and mac.
 + Android Studio & SDK for mobile app [ Other Repo]
 + Google Machine Learning Model for barcode scanner

-## How to Contribute?
-+ Read our guideline in contributing.md
-+ Join our discord server https://discord.gg/TDMQJBBZ